RobertTRL/Styled-Portfolio/README.md

 # Styled Portfolio

 A personal portfolio built from scratch with React and Vite.
-Designed to be immersive — featuring a fully animated day/night sky, a custom CSS character loader, and a custom cursor system — while remaining fast and responsive.
+Designed to be immersive — featuring a fully animated day/night sky and a custom cursor system — while remaining fast and responsive.

 ---